Kombucha- What is it?

 It is fermented tea, normally made with either black or green tea and sugar.
-It is a little carbonated and the can be made into many delicious flavors.
-It may have a slight vinegar smell but should not taste vinegary.
+There is a little carbonated and the can be made into many delicious flavors.
+When it is ready it may have a slight vinegar smell but should not taste vinegary.

 Kombucha sounds like it is complicated but really kombucha is just a few simple ingredients.